hafl-gel/gel-scripts/README.md

-This repository contains a collection of R scripts from the BFH/HAFL group GEL.
-It is slowely transformed into a package called 'gel'.
+This repository contains a collection of R scripts from the BFH/HAFL group GEL, which is slowly transformed into a package called 'gel' ([-> get latest release](https://github.com/hafl-gel/gel-scripts/releases/latest)).

 At the moment, the package 'gel' contains:
 - functions to process raw data from our instruments